Academic Excellence

 Choir

 The choir is often open to students from Years 2—6 and meet at lunchtime each Wednesday.
-They have opportunities to perform at events such as Seaside Carnivale and Carols by Candelight.
+They have opportunities to perform at events such as Open Day and Carroll College Variety Night.
 As part of our community service the choir also visit and perform at Retirement Villages.

 Excursions